lexibank/tlopo/out/vol3/chapter4.md

 <a id="p-113"></a>

-The Fijian, Polynesian and Nakanai forms below suggest the reconstruction of &ast;see 'flower' with a long vowel, but no contrast between short and long vowels is reconstructed for POc.
-Possibly the POc form was &ast;seqe as loss of &ast;q is a regular change in all the languages which reflect it.
+The Fijian, Polynesian and Nakanai forms below suggest the reconstruction of _&ast;see_ 'flower' with a long vowel, but no contrast between short and long vowels is reconstructed for POc.
+Possibly the POc form was _&ast;seqe_ as loss of _&ast;q_ is a regular change in all the languages which reflect it.
 But this raises a further phonological question.
-POc &ast;e reflects PMP &ast;-ay which only occurred word-finally.
-It is possible that the first vowel of the POc form was not &ast;e, and that in Nakanai and Proto Central Pacific a sequence of unlike vowels, perhaps resulting from the loss of medial &ast;q, merged as ee.
-However, without further cognates, these comments are purely speculative and it can simply be noted that POc &ast;see 'flower' is a non-canonic form which may need revision if additional reflex1es are found .
+POc _&ast;e_ reflects PMP _&ast;-ay_ which only occurred word-finally.
+It is possible that the first vowel of the POc form was not _&ast;e_, and that in Nakanai and Proto Central Pacific a sequence of unlike vowels, perhaps resulting from the loss of medial _&ast;q_, merged as _ee_.
+However, without further cognates, these comments are purely speculative and it can simply be noted that POc _&ast;see_ 'flower' is a non-canonic form which may need revision if additional reflex1es are found.

 <table>
 <tr>